SabotagePerformanceAppraisals/seattle-scrum/_pages/calendar.md

 1. Please [email Tommi](mailto:tommi@seattlescrum.com?subject=training) about the class you're interested in.
 The email links above are provided for your convenience.
 1. Tommi will send details, answer questions, and ask you to confirm you're able to make time to complete the preparation work ([six e-learning modules with embedded quizzes](http://ScrumTrainingSeries.com)), will be able to control your phone texting addiction, etc.
-1. (OPTIONAL) While not required, we encourage you to establish a rapport with your trainer[^angela] [Michael James (MJ)](https://www.linkedin.com/in/michaeljamesseattle/) by writing <mj@seattlescrum.com> or phoning +1.206.769.5282 during business hours.
+1. (OPTIONAL) While not required, we encourage you to establish a rapport with your trainer [Michael James (MJ)](https://www.linkedin.com/in/michaeljamesseattle/) by writing <mj@seattlescrum.com> or phoning +1.206.769.5282 during business hours.
 1. Decide if this is the class for you at this time.
 If you might prefer someone else's class, you can find them here: <https://www.scrumalliance.org/courses-events/search?ctyp=Csm&cnty=US&st=WA&cty=Seattle&rad=20&last=cr&pg=1>.
 Or feel free to ask us who we recommend.
 Most Scrum Alliance trainers are good, but there are a couple we'd steer you away from.
 1. Tommi, via QuickBooks, will email you an invoice with online payment instructions, a calendar invitation with details, etc.
 1. (OPTIONAL) Unless you were a last-minute enrollment, we'll email you a self-assessment measuring your current understanding of the preparation work before class.
 Optionally, send us your answers and ask for help in any areas you may need.